-During the photo shoot, pay close attention to the model's hand positions.
-If the model's hands aren't working naturally, either position the hands exactly as you want them, or try a position such that the hands don't show.
+During the photoshoot, pay close attention to the model's hand positions.
+If the model's hands aren't working naturally, either position the hands exactly as you want them or try a position such that the hands don't show.

 If you can avoid including hands in the photo it is much easier to get successful photo magic.
-For an example, two photos in the new Professional Guidelines brochure (left) have taken this approach.
+For example, two photos in the new Professional Guidelines brochure (left) have taken this approach.

 In the far left image of Jesse Mathes' necklace, the hands are hidden behind the model's back.
 This gives the body a sculptural form with no distraction.

-Ask for some honest critique to see if the hand is drawing attention away from the work or contributing to the focus of the photo and comprehension of artist's intent.
+Ask for some honest critique to see if the hand is drawing attention away from the work or contributing to the focus of the photo and comprehension of the artist's intent.